-For 2020 compensation decisions, Quaker Houghton refined the performance metrics under our Annual Incentive Plan (the "AIP").
+For 2021 compensation decisions, Quaker Houghton refined the performance metrics under our Annual Incentive Plan (the "AIP").
 The AIP provides eligible employees with the opportunity to earn an annual incentive award based upon business performance.
 The AIP includes net income as a key financial performance objective, but also now incorporates other financial and Combination integration measures, as further described below.

-Except for the revised performance metrics for the AIP reflecting the Combination which started in August of 2019 and continued for 2020, as well as the changes explained below, Quaker Houghton's overall compensation strategy and specific programs have not changed over the past several years.
-We have generally strived to maintain a consistent year-over-year approach to ensure that our compensation remains predictable and competitive to the market, as well as fair and reasonable.
+Except for the changes explained below, Quaker Houghton's overall compensation strategy and specific programs have not changed over the past several years.
+We have overall sought to maintain a consistent year-over-year approach to ensure that our compensation remains predictable and competitive to the market, as well as fair and reasonable.
 In particular, we have continued to:

-- use benchmarks for total direct compensation and long-term compensation designed to mitigate the possibility of inappropriate risk taking on the part of executives; - align senior level compensation with the long-term success of the Company by ensuring that the higher the position within management the more an executive's compensation is incentive-pay dependent and the more his or her incentive pay is long-term oriented; and reward long-term performance with cash compensation measured by total shareholder return as well as stock-based compensation in order to align the interests of management directly with our shareholders.
+- use benchmarks for total direct compensation and long-term compensation designed to mitigate the possibility of inappropriate risk taking on the part of executives; - align senior level compensation with the long-term success of the Company by ensuring that the higher the position within management the more an executive's compensation is incentive-pay dependent and the more the executive's incentive pay is long-term oriented; and reward long-term performance with stock-based compensation measured by total shareholder return as other stock-based compensation in order to align the interests of management directly with our shareholders.